hyphacoop/handbook/working-groups.md

 ### [Infrastructure][inf-wg]

-WG for setting up our "virtual office", in particular the infrastructure and processes to collaborate.
+WG for maintaining our "virtual office" and public services, employing sustainable and privacy-protective practices to operate reliable and reproducible digital infrastructure.

 📅 Calls: [Biweekly-ish][calendar]
 👪 Members: [**@infrastructure-wg**][t-inf]